ultral/ultral.github.io/it/ansible-testing-en.md

 ### Create idempotent playbooks & roles

-Roles and playboks has to be idempotent.
+Roles and playbooks has to be idempotent.
 It decreases you fear to run a role.
 As a result configuration drift is minimum as possible.

 ### Avoid using command shell modules